An00bIS47/Homekit/README.md

 This will expose one Light Bulb Accessory for the buildin LED and an accessory with temperature, relative humidity and air pressure sensor, complete with EVE history support.

 ## Configuration

-Have a look at the file `src/HAP/HAPGlobals.hpp` in order to change some configs to your needs.
-There you can enable the plugins you want to use.
+Have a look at the file `src/HAP/HAPGlobals.hpp` in order to change the compile time configuration to your needs.
+There you can also enable the plugins you want to include in the build.

+Once compiled and running, you can also configure the device via the webinterface or REST API as described below.

 ## Reset